ABetterCobb/cobb-tracker/README.md

 # Cobb Tracker

-Tool that pulls meeting minutes for the local governments in Cobb County
+Tool that pulls meeting minutes for the local governments in Cobb County.

+Currently this tool will only work on Unix-like systems.

 ```
 usage: main.py [-h] -m MUNICIPALITY